-- If the incident becomes a public issue, the Library Media Specialist or some other person designated by the Principal will make available accurate and complete information to all local news media. - The incident shall be reported to the Chairperson of the Intellectual Freedom Committee of the Connecticut Library Association and the ALA Office of Intellectual Freedom. - If external advice is needed, it should be sought from the Intellectual Freedom Committee Chairperson of the Connecticut Library Association, the ALA Office for Intellectual Freedom, and the American Civil Liberties Union.
+- The Library Media Specialist or some other person designated by the Principal will make available accurate and complete information pertaining to the reconsideration request. - The incident shall be reported to the Chairperson of the Intellectual Freedom Committee of the Connecticut Library Association and the ALA Office of Intellectual Freedom. - If external advice is needed, it should be sought from the Intellectual Freedom Committee Chairperson of the Connecticut Library Association, the ALA Office for Intellectual Freedom, and the American Civil Liberties Union.
 These organizations are prepared to offer support in an informal, advisory capacity.

-Regulation BROOKFIELD PUBLIC SCHOOLS approved: 9/20/06 Brookfield, Connecticut
+Regulation approved: 9/20/06 Edited and Approved- 2/16/2022 BROOKFIELD PUBLIC SCHOOLS Brookfield, Connecticut